B a c k / N e c k

 'Hybrid' - Combination of fusion and disc replacement

-Decompression - removing pressure off spinal nerves, generally by removing one or more of a protruding disc, enlarged ligament, bony spurs or overgrown joints.
+Decompression - removing pressure off spinal nerves, generally by removing one or more of a protruding disc, enlarged ligament, bony spurs or overgrown joints (see diagram above right).
 Laminectomy (removing the lamina), discectomy (removing part of a disc) and foraminotomy (enlarging the tunnel for the nerve, or foramen) are all forms of decompression.
 Dr Zotti has been an early adopter of ultrasonic technology to facilitate bone removal and make surgery safer - see the link to the right courtesy of Cantor Spine Clinic, USA, explaining the technology:

 Discectomy - surgically paring back or shaving a prolapsed disc touching a nerve.
 A sequestrectomy is typically performed, only shaving the external disc sitting behind the posterior longitudinal ligament.
 An aggressive discectomy aims to remove any loose or devitalised pieces in the disc space.
 Both have pros and cons.